 Basic valueprop Name of the adapter parameter that contains the phone number or the Skype ID of the person that should be called.
-It is also possible to set some parameters.
-For further information, see the Skype API.
-Note: The Skype client must be installed if you want to use this control.
-Obligatory
+It is also possible to set some parameters.ObligatoryFor further information, see the Skype API.Note: The Skype client must be installed if you want to use this control.It is also possible to set some parameters.

-63 NJX:BUTTONITEMLIST
+79 NJX:BUTTONITEMLIST